TryLately/passport-lately-sample/README.md

 Configuration
 * If you don't already have a Lately account signup at www.trylately.com
-* Send an email to brian@trylately.com with your Lately username requesting Aplication Partner status
+* Send an email to brian@trylately.com with your Lately username requesting Aplication Partner status; this will be the lately username by which you manage your application definitions.
 * After you receive a response sign-in to your Lately account and navigate to the Application page via the User menu
 * Create an Application record.
 The callback URL must identically match the URL that is provided by your app when authenticating with Lately.
 * Copy your Application ID and Secret to ./config.js and run the sample app